Officers and Board

 Isabel Guzman is a reporter for Colorado Community Media, where she covers city councils, crime, local nonprofits and community events.
 Originating from a small town in Nebraska, she is a graduate of Metropolitan State University of Denver, where she earned a bachelor’s degree in journalism and media production and completed an undergraduate thesis on media coverage of Latinas in the United States.
 During her time as editor-in-chief of The Metropolitan, the university’s student newspaper, Guzman received several SPJ Mark of Excellence awards for investigative and protest coverage.
 Outside of reporting, she can be found painting, baking, walking her 13-year-old cattle dog or feeding her pet tortoise.

 Mark Harden has been an editor, writer and digital news manager in Colorado since 1993, following 12 years with daily newspapers in California and Washington.
-He was editor-in-chief of Colorado Community Media’s 24 newspapers, managing editor of Colorado Politics, news director and digital editor of the Denver Business Journal, and city editor and online news editor at The Denver Post.
+He was editor-in-chief of Colorado Community Media’s 24 newspapers; managing editor of Colorado Politics; news director, digital editor and reporter at the Denver Business Journal; and city editor and online news editor at The Denver Post.
 As a reporter he has covered breaking news, politics, business, health, science, the environment, education, media and the arts.
 Recently he has been a contributing reporter, editor, opinion columnist and photographer for The Post, the Colorado Sun, Rocky Mountain PBS, Front Porch and other outlets.
-Currently he is a writer for the University of Colorado Anschutz School of Medicine and the CU Cancer Center.
+Currently he is a writer for the University of Colorado Anschutz School of Medicine.
 In addition to numerous SPJ Top of the Rockies and Colorado Press Association awards for editing and reporting, he has won SABEW’s national Best in Business award for breaking news reporting, the national AAAS Kavli Science Journalism Award, the American Eagle Award from American City Business Journals, and the Morton Margolin Prize from the University of Denver for business reporting.
 And he was the lead singer for The Denver Post’s house rock band, the Corrections.
 His wife, Linda Kotsaftis, is editor of the Front Porch newspaper in Denver and Aurora.

 Corey Hutchins is the co-director of the Journalism Institute at Colorado College where he teaches and maintains the database for the Colorado News Mapping Project, an initiative that seeks to help Coloradans find and learn more about existing sources of local news and information.
 Colorado Media Project, where he is an advisor, underwrites his weekly “Inside the News in Colorado” newsletter, which reports on, comments on, and analyzes the goings-on in Colorado’s media scene, connecting local developments to what’s happening nationally and exploring what makes the state’s local news ecosystem unique.
 For nearly a decade he has reported on the U.S. local media scene for Columbia Journalism Review and is a member of The Washington Post’s Talent Network.
 As a former alt-weekly reporter in the Palmetto State he was twice named South Carolina’s Journalist of the Year.
 His work has appeared on the cover of The Nation, and in The Washington Post, Slate, The Daily Beast, and Harvard’s Nieman Journalism Lab, among other outlets.
 He authored the chapter on media in the book “American Decades: 2010-2019,” published by Gale, and wrote the entry on public funding for SAGE’s “Encyclopedia of Journalism,” 2nd edition.
 He frequently appears in state and national media as a commentator about the future of local news.